AnyFetch/developers.anyfetch.com/getting-started.md

 ## HTTP Redirects

-anyfetch API uses HTTP redirection where appropriate.
+anyFetch API uses HTTP redirection where appropriate.
 Clients should assume that any request may result in a redirection.
 Receiving an HTTP redirection is not an error and clients should follow that redirect.
 Redirect responses will have a `Location` header field which contains the URI of the resource to which the client should repeat the requests.

 - __301__ Permanent redirection.
 The URI you used to make the request has been superseded by the one specified in the `Location` header field.
 This and all future requests to this resource should be directed to the new URI.
 - __302, 307__ Temporary redirection.
 The request should be repeated verbatim to the URI specified in the `Location` header field but clients should continue to use the original URI for future requests.